ahuxford/cardinal/doc/content/tutorials/sam_coupling.md

 In this tutorial, you will learn how to:

-- Couple NekRS with a System Thermal Hydraulics (STH) code for tracking scalar transport in a double T-junction with flow recirculation
+- Couple NekRS with a System Thermal Hydraulics (STH) code for tracking scalar transport in a double T-junction loop with flow recirculation
+- Demonstrate NekRS's superior 3D scalar mixing prediction compared to an STH code
-- Solve NekRS and an STH code in dimensional form
+- Solve NekRS in dimensional form
-- Utilize NekRS's RANS $k-\tau$ model with an additional passive scalar for tracer modeling
+- Utilize NekRS's RANS $k-\tau$ model with passive scalar transport

+!alert! note title=Computing Needs
+The coupled simulation requires about 8 hours to run on an 80-core node on ANL's eddy computing cluster.
+!alert-end!

 This tutorial describes how to couple NekRS to a System Thernal Hydraulics (STH) code utilizing Cardinal's [NekRSSeparateDomainProblem](/problems/NekRSSeparateDomainProblem.md) class.
-This class is used to couple mass, momentum, and scalar conservation between NekRS and an STH code by exchanging boundary conditions for velocity, pressure, and a passive scalar.
+This class is used in this tutorial to couple mass, momentum, and scalar conservation between NekRS and an STH code by exchanging boundary condition information for velocity, pressure, and a passive scalar.

 ## Geometry and computational model

-For a real-world application of the coupling, we will utilize the double T-junction scalar mixing experiment from [!cite](bertolotto), which provides a complete description of the experiment.
-We will use and show the use of NekRS for improved 3D mixing of a passive scalar compared to a 1D STH code.
-The double T-junction’s setup is shown in [doublet], and it contains two loops joined by a double T-junction where one loop serves as the main line and one the recirculation line.
-The main line enforces a set flow rate into the double T-junction, and the recirculation line has a pump forcing flow back into the double T-junction.
+For a real-world application of the coupling, we will utilize the double T-junction scalar mixing experiment from [!cite](bertolotto).
+We will use and show the use of NekRS for improved prediction of 3D mixing of a passive scalar compared to a 1D STH code.
+A schematic of the double T-junction experiment is shown in [doublet] and contains two loops joined by a double T-junction where one loop serves as the main line and one as the recirculation line.
+The main line enforces a set flow rate into the double T-junction, and the recirculation line has a pump that enforces flow back into the double T-junction.
 The system is operated at atmospheric conditions with tap water as the working fluid.
 A tracer (deionized water) is injected within the side loop, and its concentration is measured at three different locations using wire mesh sensors (WM).
-The flow rate is controlled in each loop to maintain the same Reynolds number of 23,750.
+The flow rates are controlled in each loop to maintain an identical turbulent Reynolds number of 23,750.

 !media double_tjunction.png
   id=doublet